kaifresh/ExperimentJS/README.md

 ExperimentJS.Trials.runNextTrial();
 ```

-In less than 20 lines of code, you have created an experiment like this:
+In less than 20 lines of code, you have created an experiment like this
 ![alt text](../examples/gifs/basic_example_demo_vid.gif "Video of basic example")